At a Glance

 Safer Recruitment

-Health declaration to ensure that you are medically suitable for the role you have been offered.
+- Health declaration to ensure that you are medically suitable for the role.

-References will be obtained to ensure satisfactory evidence of conduct in current or previous employment concerned with the provision of services relating to health or social care, or children or vulnerable adults.
+- References to provide satisfactory evidence of conduct in current or previous employment concerned with health or social care, or children or vulnerable adults.

 ✨Tip Number 1